GNOME/gnome-builder/doc/exploring.rst

 ==================

 To build your project, use the OmniBar in the center of the header bar.
-On the right of the OmniBar is a button for starting a build as shown in the image below.
+To the right of the OmniBar is a button for starting a build as shown in the image below.

 .. image:: figures/omnibar.png
    :width: 495 px
    :align: center

-Additionally, you can use the "build", "rebuild", or "clean" commands from the command bar.
+You can also use the "build", "rebuild", or "clean" commands from the command bar.

 While the project is building, the build button will change to a cancel button.
 Clicking the cancel button will abort the current build.